AP source: Hurts, Eagles agree to $255 million extension

 Hurts delivered a record performance in the Super Bowl, throwing for 304 yards and a touchdown, running for 70 yards and three scores and adding a game-tying 2-point conversion.

 Philadelphia went 14-1 in his starts and he had 3,701 yards passing, 760 yards rushing and 35 touchdowns combined in the regular season.
-He led the Eagles to the top seed in the NFC and a playoff victory over the New York Giants and over the San Francisco 49ers in the NFL championship game.
+He led the Eagles under coach Nick Sirianni to the top seed in the NFC and a playoff victory over the New York Giants and over the San Francisco 49ers in the NFC championship game.

+The Eagles went 0-2 when Hurts sat out two late-season games because of a sprained right shoulder.

+The Eagles stunned their fans when they drafted Hurts out of Oklahoma in the second round in 2020.
+They seemingly had Carson Wentz entrenched at QB and had more pressing needs.
+Hurt was expected to serve as insurance for Wentz.
+Instead, he supplanted him and became one of the top young quarterbacks in the NFL.

 AP Pro Football Writer Rob Maaddi contributed to this story.